aspiringsecurity/Medical-Counselor/README.md

 - XDC blockchain network: We are using XDC blockchain network to enable borrowing of XDC funds using collaterals for medical counseling and preventive treatment by patients with weaker economic conditions.
 Please visit: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/XDC-borrow-funds

-- Polkadot - Ink NFT viewer for viewing the NFTs of NFC tags of medical devices and medical service personnel: We are extending the Ink NFT viewer dapp for viewing the NFTs generated for the NFC tags of medical devices and service repair personnel.
+- Polkadot - Polkadot Analytics and Visualization Tool: https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/dot-analytics%20tooling

+Ink NFT viewer for viewing the NFTs of NFC tags of medical devices and medical service personnel: We are extending the Ink NFT viewer dapp for viewing the NFTs generated for the NFC tags of medical devices and service repair personnel.
+Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/ink-nft-viewer

 WASM smart contract for decentralized Medical Counseling: We are developing smart contracts in wasm ink for decentralized Medical Counseling, deploying on Shibuya, extending UI interaction with astar.js.
+Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/Medical-Radiology-Data-transparency/wasm-medical-dao

 - Chainlink: We are utilizing Chainlink VRF as follows: